-Permit parking schemes were introduced to address commuter parking problems, improve road safety and provide residents and businesses of Eligible Properties and zones 396.5kb (pdf) with some priority in parking their cars or cars for legitimate visitors as close as possible to their properties.
+Permit parking schemes were introduced to address commuter parking problems, improve road safety and provide residents and businesses of Permit schemes - Eligible Properties and zones 26.11.20.pdf (401kb) with some priority in parking their cars or cars for legitimate visitors as close as possible to their properties.
 Permit schemes have been successful and well received by local residents to help address long standing parking problems.

 In large permit zones, signs are placed at the entrance to the zone to inform motorists they are entering an area where a permit is required to park during the times indicated on the signage (or at all times if no time bands are stated).
 Signs will also indicate where a permit zone ends.
 In other areas, signage is placed at regular intervals adjacent to parking bays to confirm the restriction in place in the area.
 There can be a mixture of bays within a permit scheme to cater for different motorist needs – such as loading bays; disabled bays or maximum stay bays, so please check the signage to ensure your vehicle has an exemption to park in a particular bay.

 A permit does not guarantee the permit holder a space outside their property on the public highway but provides exemption from the parking permit restrictions in their street and any adjoining streets and other streets within the same permit zone.
 The exemption only applies if the valid permit is clearly displayed in the vehicle during the restricted hours as advised by the signage in the area.
 Permit scheme restrictions apply on Bank Holidays.

 A valid blue badge correctly displayed on a vehicle being used by the badge holder does provide exemption from permit scheme restrictions.

 Any vehicle not displaying an appropriate permit within the restricted time periods will be issued with a Penalty Charge Notice (PCN).